The age-old question – training or nutrition. What do you think what I believe the answer to be???

 It’s not that nutrition ever ceases to be important, the point is, further improvements in nutrition won’t have as much impact once you already have all the fundamentals in place.

-Once you’ve mastered nutrition, then it’s all about keeping that nutrition consistent and progressively increasing the efficiency and intensity of your workouts, and mastering the art of planned workout variation, which is what we coaches call “periodisation.”
+Once you’ve mastered nutrition, then it’s all about keeping that nutrition consistent and progressively increasing the efficiency and intensity of your workouts, and mastering the art of planned workout variation.
+This is what we coaches call “periodisation.”

 The bottom line on training or nutrition is this: